Isoris/AperoQwen/content/project/My-ggplot-theme/index.md

     name: Code for the Graphs
     url: "/project/my-ggplot-theme/Qwentheme_RcodeGraphs.R/"

-summary: A ggplot2 theme for your graphs.
-The colors are similar to those of the french flag with Blue, White and Red.
+summary: A ggplot2 minimalist theme for your graphs.
 tags:
 - R
 - ggplot2
 - visual
 title: "Introducing theme_qwen()\n The ggplot2 theme function that you can use"
-author: Quentin Andres
+author:
 ---

 ## Hello everyone,